 Seafloor sediment samples were collected using pipe dredges, chain dredges, a Van-Veen grab, and a 1-T gravity corer with 10-cm-diameter barrels.
 Seafloor photographs were taken using a Benthos deep-sea camera and flash mounted on the standard Franklin conductivity/temperature/depth recorder frame.
-Sediment samples and seafloor photographs showing prominent current ripples (Fig. F6A, F6D) document the strong influence of currents in the modern environment at the Leg 194 sites on this open plateau (Heck et al., 1999).
-The study area is characterized by subtle bathymetric changes as drift sedimentation in the Pliocene-Pleistocene infilled much of the preexisting relief.
+Sediment samples document the strong influence of currents in the modern environment at the Leg 194 sites on this open plateau (Heck et al., 1999).
+The study area is characterized by subtle bathymetric changes as drift sedimentation in the Pliocene-Pleistocene leveled out most of the preexisting relief.
+The significance of currents is also documented by bottom photographs showing prominent current ripples at most Leg 194 sites (Fig. F6A, F6D).
 Strong seafloor currents also favor early submarine diagenesis as shown by the cemented worm tubes that were dredged at the location of Site 1194 and seen on the seafloor photographs (Fig. F6A).
-Sediments on the plateau surface consist of wackestone to packstone containing abundant planktonic foraminifers.
+Sediments on the plateau consist of wackestone to packstone containing abundant planktonic foraminifers.
 Minor skeletal grains include bryozoans, scaphopods, solitary corals, sponge spicules, and pteropods.
-The top of the southern platform edifice is coated with a red-stained submarine hard-ground surface that is encrusted with serpulids and bryozoans with patches of soft sediment that partly overlie this crust (Fig. F6B, F6C).
+The top of the southern platform edifice is coated with a red stained submarine hardground surface that is encrusted with serpulids and bryozoans with patches of soft sediment that partly overlie this crust (Fig. F6B, F6C).